Skip to main content

 • validators that are in CL and requested to exit but not on exit and not requested to exit recently

-• checks whether the target limit flag is enabled
+• checks whether the target limit mode is set

 NB: A validator can not be considered as delayed if it was requested to exit in last VALIDATOR_DELAYED_TIMEOUT_IN_SLOTS slots